biomejs/biome/rfcs/002-runtime-api.md

 - bundle some code
 - generate documentation

-The end goal of how Rome can expose its compiler is via plugins. **Plugins are a non-goal for this RFC**, but this first proposal should start taking them into consideration.
+The end goal of how Biome can expose its compiler is via plugins. **Plugins are a non-goal for this RFC**, but this first proposal should start taking them into consideration.

-As for today, Rome can expose a formatter and a linter (analyzer).
+As for today, Biome can expose a formatter and a linter (analyzer).

 ## The aim of the APIs